-- 1. Cumulative GPA of at least 3.000 (on a 4.000 scale). - 2.
-Excellent scores on the aptitude parts (verbal and quantitative) of the GRE graduate school admission test. - 3.
+- 1. Cumulative GPA of at least 3.000 (on a 4.000 scale). - Excellent scores on the aptitude parts (verbal and quantitative) of the GRE graduate school admission test. - 3.
 A bachelor's degree in economics or related field.
 The program is also open to students from fields other than economics, such as mathematics, statistics and engineering.
-Applicants with degrees in fields other than economics must have taken at least 12 hours of economics courses, including two intermediate theory courses, one in microeconomics and one in macroeconomics. - Mathematical proficiency equivalent to courses in multivariate calculus (i.e., three terms of university-level calculus), probability and statistics (two terms), and linear algebra. - 5.
+Applicants with degrees in fields other than economics must have taken at least 12 credit hours of economics courses, including two intermediate theory courses, one in microeconomics and one in macroeconomics. - Mathematical proficiency equivalent to courses in multivariate calculus (i.e., three terms of university-level calculus), probability and statistics (two terms), and linear algebra. - 5.
 TOEFL English language proficiency test scores, if required.
 TOEFL scores are required of all international students who do not hold a degree from a U.S. degree-granting institution.
-The minimum acceptable score is 79 on the Internet-based test or 213 on the computer-based test.
+The minimum acceptable score is 90 on the Internetbased test.